2019-10 / Alexander Tkačenko

 [b] The letters c and h represent the [t͡s] (ц) and [x] (х) sounds respectively (not ts and kh). c stands for the [t͡s] sound in all Latin-scripted Slavic languages (as in the Polish words ulica, centralny).

 The use of the ts and kh digraphs would only be reasonable in a writing system where the standalone letters of c and h are already reserved to represent other sounds (as in English and French).
-Some transliteration systems employing these digraphs leave the standalone c and h unused, losing the c/č affinity and being conspicuously unlike the Latin-scripted Slavic languages. ¶
+Some transliteration systems employing these digraphs leave the standalone c and h unused (which is odd on its own), losing the c/č affinity and being conspicuously unlike the Latin-scripted Slavic languages. ¶

 Stress mark